 - Sit down before using GTN spray – it can make you feel light-headed and dizzy.

 - Check the expiry date on the canister – after this date the spray may not work, so you will need to get a new spray.

 - Storage – you can carry the spray in your pocket but it needs to be stored below 25ºC, so don't keep it in your car during summer.

 Do not use GTN spray if you are taking medicines used to treat erection problems, such as:

 Using erectile dysfunction medicine with GTN spray can cause a sudden decrease in blood pressure, which can be life threatening.

 - Have you recently had a heart attack?

-If so, it’s important that you tell your doctor or pharmacist before getting a GTN spray.
-Sometimes a medicine isn’t suitable for a person with certain conditions or it can only be used with extra care.
-It is particularly important that you tell your doctor or pharmacist if you are using any medicines to help treat erectile dysfunction.
+If you have answered yes to any of these questions, it’s important that you tell your doctor or pharmacist before you use GTN spray.
+Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Like all medicines, GTN spray can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 |Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product|